 We opted to just book the tour and get there on our own.
 Initially, we thought we might try to walk.
 Once we started out, though, we realized it wasn’t an easily walkable route and ended up getting a taxi.
 Still, we saved well over $50, which was then spent on a nice bottle of rum to bring home with us!

 In Ketchikan, Alaska we had a similar experience with The Great Alaskan Lumberjack Show.
 The arena is just a few blocks away and is easily walkable.
 We saved a ton of money by booking it on our own.

 We also explored on our own Sint Maarten/Saint Martin, but this was because we really just didn’t find an excursion that we were interested in.
 While we ended up spending a decent amount on cab fare, we got to see and do exactly what we wanted to.

 Renting a Car

-When my sister and I did a cruise around the Hawaiian islands with Norwegian back in 2007, we rented a car on every island.
+When my sister and I did a cruise around the Hawaiian Islands with Norwegian back in 2007, we rented a car on every island.
 This allowed us to see just about everything we wanted to, at our own pace.

-On Kuaui, we seriously drove almost the entire island in the eight to 10 hours we were in port and we got to see many of the top sites.
+On Kuaui, we seriously drove almost the entire island in the eight to 10 hours we were in the port and we got to see many of the top sites.
 While getting to and from the rental agency was easy in most places, there were a couple that weren’t so easy.
 That is definitely something to research and consider.